Mark-Fedechko/ITMD361project2/README.md

-# ITMD361project2
+# ITMD361project1
-This is the second project for ITMD 361, this time CSS is added to the first project.
+This is the first project of ITMD 361 that involves no CSS